CyrilBaah/Explore-Data/README.md

 # Explore Data

-This project explores the famous Iris dataset, which contains information about different species of iris flowers.
+This project explores the famous Iris dataset, which contains information about different species of [iris flowers](https://www.kaggle.com/datasets/uciml/iris) "iris flowers").
 The dataset is often used in machine learning and statistics for classification and clustering tasks.

 ## Dataset Description